Signs and Symptoms of Enamel Erosion: 8 Tips To Prevent

 5. Chewing sugar-free gum (with Xylitol) between meals will help increase saliva production up to 10 times more than normal.

-6. Seeking treatment for systemic diseases such as bulimia or gastroesophageal reflux.
+6. Seeking treatment for systemic diseases such as Bulimia or gastroesophageal reflux.

 7. Maintaining good oral hygiene by using the appropriate elements, such as fluoride toothpaste, dental floss, soft or medium bristle toothbrush, and mouthwash.

 8. Brushing your teeth at least twice a day.
-You can consider using xylitol toothpaste.

 Remember the importance of visiting the dentist every 6 months for routine check-ups.
 This way, you can prevent and treat enamel erosion and any other oral problems that may arise.